DallanQ/lost_ruins_of_arnak/Manual.md

 Keep your player board in front of you and set the archaeologist figures on it.

-> image of a player board with spaces for using idols you discover at the top, your deck on the left, rewards you can get from using idols in the middle, spaces fo assistants you recruit on on the right, and your archaeologists at the bottom.
+> Images of a player board with spaces for using idols you discover at the top, your deck on the left, rewards you can get from using idols in the middle, spaces fo assistants you recruit on on the right, and your archaeologists at the bottom.

 Thematically, your archaeologists are in the tents and your resource tokens are in the supply crates, but you can organize this space however you want.